bwrrp/slimdom.js/README.md

 This library implements the changes from [whatwg/dom#819][dom-adopt-pr], as the specification as currently described has known bugs around adoption.

+As serializing XML using the `XMLSerializer` does not enforce well-formedness, you may instead want to use the `serializeToWellFormedString` function which does perform such checks.

 ### Parsing

-This library does not implement HTML parsing, which means no `insertAdjacentHTML` on `Element`, nor `createContextualFragment` on `Range`.
-The `innerHTML` and `outerHTML` properties are read-only.

 The `DOMParser` interface is implemented, but this can only be used to parse XML.
+As the spec for it requires generating and returning an error document when parsing fails, you may want to use the `parseXmlDocument` function instead, which throws in such cases.

-The XML parser is non-validating, and therefore does not support an external DTD or external parsed entities.
+The XML parser is non-validating, but does check for well-formedness.
+It does not support an external DTD or external parsed entities, but does check any internal DTD for syntactic errors.
 During parsing, any referenced entities are included, default attribute values are materialized and the DTD internal subset is discarded.
 References to external entities are replaced with nothing.
-References to parameter entities are also ignored.
+References to parameter entities are ignored.

+This library does not implement HTML parsing, which means no `insertAdjacentHTML` on `Element`, nor `createContextualFragment` on `Range`.
+The `innerHTML` and `outerHTML` properties are read-only.
 If you need to parse HTML, see [this example][parse5-example] which shows how to connect the [parse5][parse5] HTML parser with the help of the [dom-treeadapter][dom-treeadapter] library.

 ### CSS Selectors and XPath